Leveraging graph neural networks and mobility data for COVID-19 forecasting: Materials and methods

 \subsubsection{Experiments}

-We build on the results of Duarte \textit{et al.} \cite{duarte2023} by using the Brazilian mobility network and COVID-19 time series of cases and the neural architectures GCLSTM and GCRN.
-The parameters are the same, with a window size of $14$ days and a prediction horizon of $1$ day, and without employing the sliding window strategy, we end up with a sequence of non-overlapping time series segments of size $15$.
-The following experiments pile up different strategies to improve the results: \begin{itemize} \item We first reproduce the results of Duarte \textit{et al.} \cite{duarte2023}; \item Experiment 1: Next, we include 4 additional months of data (December 2022 to March 2023); \item Experiment 2: Then, we add the sliding window strategy, so the number of samples increases for training and testing; \item Experiment 3: Finally, we extract the backbone from the mobility network to consider only the most significant neighbors of each node, as described in Section \ref{sec:backbone}. \end{itemize}
+We build on the results of Duarte \textit{et al.} \cite{duarte2023} by using the Brazilian mobility network and COVID-19 time series of accumulated cases and the neural architectures GCLSTM and GCRN.
+Initially, the parameters are the same as those used by the authors, with a window size of $14$ days and a prediction horizon of $1$ day.
+Without employing the sliding window strategy, we end up with a sequence of non-overlapping time series segments of size $15$.
+The following experiments pile up different strategies to improve the results: \begin{itemize} \item We first reproduce the results of Duarte \textit{et al.} \cite{duarte2023} for accumulated cases in Brazil; \item Experiment 1: Next, we include 4 additional months of data (December 2022 to March 2023); \item Experiment 2: We add the sliding window strategy, so the number of samples increases for training and testing; \item Experiment 3: Finally, we extract the backbone from the mobility network to consider only the most significant neighbors of each node, as described in Section \ref{sec:backbone}. \end{itemize}

-The following experiments are carried out on the Brazilian and Chinese datasets.
-Using the last strategy, which consists of employing a sliding window and extraction of the network backbone, we now vary both the window size and the prediction horizon from $1$ to $14$ days so we can capture their dependency.
+The following experiments are conducted on both the Brazilian and Chinese datasets.
+Using the last strategy, which employs a sliding window and extracts the network backbone, we now vary both the window size and the prediction horizon from $1$ to $14$ days to capture their dependence.
 Each snapshot combines temporal and spatial (graph) data for a specific interval.
 Considering all possible combinations of windows and horizons, we end up with $196$ different cases ($14 \times 14$): \begin{itemize} \item Experiment 4: Regression for Brazil; \item Experiment 5: Regression for China; \end{itemize}